1uphealth/fhir-react/README.md

 Now you can check how a component graphically presents information based on raw data at http://localhost:63653 .

-There's also an online version available at http://storybook-fhir-react-lib.s3-website-us-east-1.amazonaws.com .

 ## Development

 1. run `npm link` in this folder to create the npm package locally